 "I'm half Irish," Marchetti said.
 "My mother was a Kenny from Hoboken.
 So I have the best of both worlds."

-But on Saturday, it will definitely be Marchetti's Italian side, just like it has for the last 25 years.
+But on Saturday, it was definitely Marchetti's Italian side, just like it has for more than a quarter century.

 "I'm just happy that we've been able to keep this tradition going for so long," Marchetti said.
 "We help the Elks and help the special needs children.
 We get people a chance to see what's going on at the Elks.
 We only have two major fundraisers there, Irish Night and Italian Night."

 Jim Hague can be reached via e-mail at either OGSMAR@aol.com or email@example.com